Herbert Hoover Presidential Library and Museum

-The Herbert Hoover Presidential Library and Museum is the presidential library and burial place of Herbert Clark Hoover, the 31st president of the United States (1929-1933), located on the grounds of the Herbert Hoover National Historic Site in West Branch, Iowa.
+The Herbert Hoover Presidential Library and Museum is the presidential library and burial place of Herbert Hoover, the 31st president of the United States (1929-1933), located on the grounds of the Herbert Hoover National Historic Site in West Branch, Iowa.
+The library contains approximately 30,000 photographs, 700 video recordings, and 390 audio recordings related to the lives of Herbert and Lou Henry Hoover.
 The library is one of thirteen presidential libraries run by the National Archives and Records Administration.

+Background

 In 1954, a group of Hoover's friends incorporated the Herbert Hoover Birthplace Foundation to raise money for the preservation of his birthplace and the area around it, and to plan for improvements to the site.
 One of their ideas was to build a small museum, and with Hoover's approval work began in the late 1950s.
 The architectural firm of Eggers and Higgins of New York drew the plans for the original building, a modest limestone structure of just over 4,000 square feet.
 While the museum at West Branch was still under construction, Hoover decided to expand it and to make it his Presidential Library.